Sage-Bionetworks/DCA-Data-Ingress-Docs/faq.md

 Q: How do I upload a \<dataset type> dataset?

 A: Please follow the steps for for data upload: [Step 1 - Upload Your Data](step-1).
+Please note that you must be a [certified user on Synapse](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html#certified-users) otherwise you will not be able to submit your data nor metadata.

 <br/>